taylorwood/taylorwood.github.io/_posts/2017-09-15-year-behind.markdown

 I do miss [nullable comparison operators](https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/symbol-and-operator-reference/nullable-operators) and I wish there was something like F#'s `Option` module, but it's just a matter of defining your own functions to do the same.

 There are many nil-friendly core functions, and some nil-adverse functions too.
 It's not always clear which functions will happily propagate nils and which ones will throw exceptions, so I often find myself experimenting in the REPL to find out.
 It's not something I have to worry about much, but a nil-propagation bug can be hard to debug when it happens.
-Personally, I'd rather see less nil-propagation in the Clojure core libraries but it does make sense in many cases.
+Personally, I think I might prefer less nil-propagation in clojure.core in some instances, but it's very ergonomic in the large.

 ### Metadata